AdobeDocs/experience-platform.en/help/destinations/how-destinations-work/identity-handling.md

 ## File-based destinations {#file-based}

-For [file-based destinations](/help/destinations/destination-types.md#file-based) (for example [!DNL Amazon S3], SFTP, most email marketing destinations such as [!DNL Adobe Campaign], [!DNL Oracle Eloqua], [!DNL Salesforce Marketing Cloud]), the identity setup in most of these destinations is open as long as a deduplication (primary) key is specified.
+For [file-based destinations](/help/destinations/destination-types.md#file-based) (for example [!DNL Amazon S3], SFTP, most email marketing destinations such as [!DNL Adobe Campaign], [!DNL Oracle Eloqua], [!DNL Salesforce Marketing Cloud]), the identity setup in most of these destinations is open, meaning that you are not required to select any identity in the [Select attributes](/help/destinations/ui/activate-batch-profile-destinations.md#select-attributes) step of the batch activation workflow.

-Note that only a single identity from the [identity namespace](/help/identity-service/ui/identity-graph-viewer.md#access-identity-graph-viewer) can be selected in an export.
+If you choose to add identities to your file exports, note that only a single identity from the [identity namespace](/help/identity-service/ui/identity-graph-viewer.md#access-identity-graph-viewer) can be selected in an export.
 When you select an identity for export, it is automatically selected as a [mandatory attribute](/help/destinations/ui/activate-batch-profile-destinations.md#mandatory-attributes) and [deduplication key](/help/destinations/ui/activate-batch-profile-destinations.md#deduplication-keys).

 ![An identity selected as mandatory attribute and deduplication key.](/help/destinations/assets/how-destinations-work/selected-identity.png)